Trimer covers in the triangular grid: twenty mostly open problems: Introduction

 The $(a,b)$-benzel has threefold rotational symmetry but for most $a,b$ it does not have bilateral symmetry.
 Exchanging $a$ and $b$ corresponds to reflecting the benzel across a horizontal axis (or if one prefers across an axis making a 60 degree angle with the horizontal axis).

-We consider tilings of the $(a,b)$-benzel by way of five sorts of prototiles, which we may translate but not rotate.
+We consider tilings of the $(a,b)$-benzel by way of five sorts of prototiles.
 These prototiles (shown in Figure~\ref{fig:prototiles}) are the {\bf right(-pointing) stone}, the {\bf left(-pointing) stone}, the {\bf vertical bone}, the {\bf rising bone}, and the {\bf falling bone}.
 The right stone is a benzel (specifically, the (2,2)-benzel) but the left stone is not.
+As usual, the allowed tiles are the translates of the prototiles.
 Dually we form spanning subgraphs of the $(a,b)$-benzel graph whose connected components all consist of three vertices.
 Figure~\ref{fig:sample-tiling} shows a tiling of the (9,9)-benzel and the associated trimer cover of the (9,9)-benzel graph.

+There is a third kind of trihex that consists of three hexagons whose centers form a 120-degree angle.
+Timothy Chow has dubbed this kind of tile a {\em phone}.
+Since the associated trimers do not respect the tripartite nature of the triangular lattice, I have chosen to exclude those trimers from consideration here.
+This is not to suggest that such trimers are unworthy of study.
+Just as enumeration of dimer covers should not be limited to the bipartite case, enumeration of trimer covers should not be limited to the tripartite case.
+However, it seems best to start with the problems that are likely to be easier.
+In particular, the Conway-Lagarias invariant discussed below only applies if all our trihexes are stones and bones.

-Conway and Lagarias studied such tilings (calling stones and bones $T_2$ and $L_3$ tiles respectively).
+Conway and Lagarias~\cite{CoLa} studied tilings like the ones considered here (calling stones and bones $T_2$ and $L_3$ tiles respectively).
 They showed that for any simply-connected region in the hexagonal grid that can be tiled by stones and bones, the total area of the right stones minus the total area of the left stones does not depend on the specific tiling but only depends on the region being tiled.
-This is the Conway-Lagarias invariant of the region.
-It can be shown (see the companion article [KiPr]) that the area of the $(a,b)$-benzel (as measured by the number of tiles) is given by
+This is the {\em Conway-Lagarias invariant} of the region.
+It can be shown (see the companion article~\cite{KiPr}) that the area of the $(a,b)$-benzel (as measured by the number of tiles) is given by

 while the value of the Conway-Lagarias invariant is